 For example, QC identifies an ongoing problem with the quality of the product and alerts QA personnel that there is a problem in the process.
 QA determines the root cause and extent of the problem and changes the process to eliminate the problem, prevent reoccurrences, and improve product quality.

 QA focuses on the processes implemented to produce the data presented in this report.
-SRS continuously evaluates the Environmental Monitoring Program to identify and implement improvements.
-The Environmental Monitoring Program QA efforts that lead to program improvements include the following:
+SRS continuously evaluates the EMP to identify and implement improvements.
+The EMP QA efforts that lead to recurring or onetime program improvements include the following: